ktstowell/automod/README.md

        mods({ignore: [], data: persistence, path: ''});

-  Now the persistence data will be available in you module.
+  Now the persistence data will be available in your modules.

  ##### In your modules:
  ***

- A sample users module
+ A sample users model

      module.exports = function(app) {
       var Users = app.data.persistence.Db.collection('users');